 In this guide, we'll showcase the 5 best long-range scopes for 6.5 Creedmoor and PRC as these two calibers are favorite 6.5mm cartridges of many long-range enthusiasts because they are purposely built for a precision long-range shooting.

-Compared to their 6.5mm counterparts, the 6.5 Creedmoor and the 6.5 Precision Rifle Cartridge (PRC) offer outstanding long-range performance like a flatter trajectory, minimal bullet drop and less wind drift.
+The 6.5 Creedmoor and the 6.5 Precision Rifle Cartridge (PRC) offer outstanding long-range performance like a flatter trajectory, minimal bullet drop and less wind drift.

 The inherent accuracy of the 6.5 PRC and Creedmoor is based on a fact that both 6.5s can remain supersonic out beyond 1,400 and 1,600 yards, respectively.